-In addition to regional civil servants being paid more in line with there rank, their functional professions are also recognized by means of additional functional allowances.
-For example in East Kutai Regency at East Kalimantan Province, since 2006, elementary and high school teachers have been paid an additional allowance of Rp.
-1.2 million (approximately US \$ 120) per month.
-Therefore these teachers, who ranked II or III, have monthly income of around US \$ 250 to US \$ 290, which is much more than the minimum wage in the province set by government decree with more or less US \$ 150 a month.
+In addition to regional civil servants being paid more in line with their rank, functional professions are also recognized by means of additional functional allowances.
+Example, in East Kutai Regency in East Kalimantan Province, since 2006, elementary and high school teachers have been paid an additional allowance of Rp\$ 1.2 million (approximately US\$120) per month.
+Consequently, teachers at the rank of II or III now receive monthly incomes of approximately US\$250-290, which is significantly higher than the province's minimum wage, which was set by government decree at roughly US\$150 per month in that year.